 In some cases, Restless Legs Syndrome is caused by an underlying health condition, such as iron deficiency anaemia or kidney failure.
 This is known as Secondary Restless Legs Syndrome.

-Other factors of Restless Leg Syndrome may include alcohol use and sleep deprivation, may trigger symptoms or make them worse.
+Other factors of Restless Leg Syndrome may include alcohol use.
+Sleep deprivation may trigger symptoms or make them worse.
 Improving sleep or eliminating alcohol use in these cases may relieve symptoms.